serverless/serverless/docs/providers/aws/events/cloudfront.md

 };
 ```

-For more specific setup, origin can be a object, which uses CloudFromation yaml syntax.
+For more specific setup, origin can be a object, which uses CloudFormation yaml syntax.

 ```yaml
 functions: